 - 1. The choice of project is up to each team; however, teams should ensure that their project aligns to the theme of the year. - 2.
 APM reserves the right to limit the number of teams from a single organisation within each region.
 If it is deemed that teams will need to be eliminated at the start of the competition, team entries will be reviewed with a view to reducing the overall numbers.
 Therefore, organisations should be prepared to prioritise their teams. - 3.
 Corporate entries should be limited to teams comprising apprentices, graduates or trainees with up to three years' full or part time project management experience. - 4.
-Student entries must be enrolled and attending a course at the Higher Educational Institution at the time. - 5.
+Student entries must be enrolled and attending a course at the University at the time. - 5.
 Teams should comprise of a minimum of three and maximum of six members per team. - 6.
 Teams should ensure that individual team members are available to participate for the duration of the competition. - 7.
 Teams will be required to submit/attend the following: - a.
 Competition entry form Appendix 1 - b.
 Project proposal Appendix 2 - c.
 Mid project progress report Appendix 3 - d.
 Final report Appendix 4 - e.
 Finals night - 8.
-Project proposals will be reviewed by the Judges and teams informed of their successful entry into the competition. - 9.
+Project proposals will be reviewed by the Judges and teams will be informed of their successful entry into the competition after the knockout night. - 9.
 Teams should consider the format of any documents submitted to the Judges, with specific consideration being given to content, layout and readability. - 10.
-Each of the finalist teams will be required to prepare and deliver a 10-minute presentation which will be followed by up to five minutes of questions from the Judges and other quests. - 11.
+Each of the finalist teams will be required to prepare and deliver a 10-minute presentation which will be followed by up to five minutes of questions from the Judges and other guests. - 11.
 APM will provide finalists up to a maximum of £150 to teams.
 Spending will be reimbursed through APM's expenses portal and should be accompanied by full receipts for each claim. - 12.
 Any additional funding, should be accounted for within project reports, including how it was secured, and the source.
 The initiative and creativity shown by teams in sourcing additional funds will be considered in when allocating points during judging. - 13.
 Sponsoring organisations may not supply additional funding. - 14.
-The marks obtained for the Project proposal and Final report will be used by the judges to determine which teams are selected as finalists. - 15.
-Up to five finalist teams will be selected to present on finals night. - 16.
-All team members of the finalist teams will be required to attend the finals night phase of the competition. - 17.
+All team members of the finalist teams will be required to attend the finals night phase of the competition. - 15.
 Teams will require the support of a Mentor.
 A mentor can be provided by the sponsoring organisation, or, if a team is unable to source a mentor, they should advise APM, who will identify an appropriate individual to act as a mentor on their behalf.